 20. Car Parts

 This is a great niche to work within if you know auto parts well.
-You can source car parts for cheap or for free from places like junkyards, garage sales, and other places, and then resell them at a nice profit.
+You can source car parts for cheap or free from places like junkyards and garage sales and then resell them at a nice profit.